cartertinney/iot-operations-sdks/doc/README.md

 The SDKs can be used to build highly available applications at the edge, that interact with Azure IoT Operations to perform operations such as **asset discovery**, **protocol translation** and **data transformation**.

-## Components

-Read further about the underlying terminology and different components of the SDKs:

-* [Terminology](terminology.md) - Understand the different terms used to describe the concepts and construction of the SDKs.
-* [Components](components.md) - An outline of each of the client libraries, and their function.

-## Limitations

-Review any [known limitations](limitations.md) associated with the current service and client implementations.

 ## Benefits

 The SDKs provide a number of benefits compared to utilizing the MQTT client directly: